Hi there!

 How It Started

-A year or two ago, I was invited to give a lecture on the subject of (what else?) digital advertising, to a class of “Advertising” stream students of the “Creative Communications” program at the local Red River College Polytechnic.
-This was, to me, a very exciting prospect, for many reasons: indeed, how often are we “working people” given the opportunity to speak directly to those now seeking to enter our same profession, and to tell them (a bit of) what (we think) it is they are really getting themselves into?
+A year or two ago, I was invited to give a lecture on (what else?) digital advertising, to a class of students in the “Advertising” stream of the Red River College Polytechnic’s “Creative Communications” program.
+This was, to me, a very exciting prospect – how often do we “working people” have an opportunity to speak directly with those now aspiring to enter our same profession, and to tell them (a bit of) what (we think) it is they’re really getting themselves into?
+I doubt that I’ll be invited to give another.

-I doubt that I will be invited to give another.
-Not that there was any trouble on the day, mind, for my talk seemed to be well-received (at least as far as you can tell these things through a video-call).
+Not that there was any trouble “on the day”, mind you, for my talk seemed to be well-received – at least, as far as you can tell these things through a video-call.
 I had a fine time, and very much enjoyed the experience.
-No, my doubt stems from having neglected to send back the paperwork to receive a $50 honourarium (the forms had asked for my Social Insurance Number, and I felt this was a bit much for fifty bucks), which surely caused no small annoyance to the instructor who had been so kind as to invite me, and to the College’s Accounts Payable department too.
+No, my doubt stems from having neglected to send back some paperwork related to a $50 honourarium.
+The forms had asked for my Social Insurance Number, and I felt this was a bit much for fifty bucks, and this surely caused some annoyance to the instructor who had been kind enough to invite me, and also to the College’s Accounts Payable department.
+Anyways.

 • Pros of Inspection: Capable of identifying perceived errors, defects, or strengths in a given process and/or its outputs